Arnold Palmer Regional Airport: History

+The airport was initially established as Longview Flying Field in 1924.
+It became J.D.
+Hill Airport in 1928, then Latrobe Airport in 1935.

+On April 12, 1939, it became the site of the world’s first official airmail "Air Pick Up", where a Stinson Reliant aircraft successfully collected a mail container suspended between two poles without landing.

+In 1978, the airport was renamed for the third time to Westmoreland County Airport after the county in which it resides.
+In 1999, to honor golf legend Arnold Palmer as part of his 70th birthday celebration, the airport took its current name.
+Palmer grew up within a mile of the runway where he was present for the 1939 airmail pickup as a child and where he subsequently learned to fly himself.

 The airport was served by Northwest Airlink, as a reliever for Pittsburgh International Airport on the other side of the Pittsburgh metropolitan area.
 The airport had regional service by US Airways to Pittsburgh International Airport, until the company's bankruptcy.
 Northwest/Delta ended its service to Detroit on July 31, 2009.

 Federal Aviation Administration records say the airport had 18,946 passenger boardings (enplanements) in calendar year 2008, 15,482 in 2009 and 6,978 in 2010.

 In February 2011 Spirit Airlines launched seasonal service to Fort Lauderdale and Myrtle Beach; in January 2012 Spirit announced they would start service to Orlando on May 17.
 The airline currently serves the airport year-round.
-Spirit now serves five cities from Arnold Palmer Regional Airport, and increased passenger traffic from 6,978 in 2010 to 355,910 in 2015.
+Spirit now serves two cities from Arnold Palmer Regional Airport, and increased passenger traffic from 6,978 in 2010 to 355,910 in 2015.
 Southern Airways Express has expressed interest in a Latrobe-to-Pittsburgh route but no start date has been announced.

 In January 2020, airport officials announced a $13 million project using federal grant money to widen the main runway to accommodate any size plane.

 On September 3, 2020, President Donald Trump held a rally at the airport as part of his reelection campaign for the 2020 United States presidential election.

+On October 19, 2024, Donald Trump returned for a rally for the 2024 United States presidential election.
+The rally made national headlines because of Trump's suggestive comments about Arnold Palmer's genitalia.